How To Get A Liquor License in Tennessee

 - TABC inspection

 - Zoning approval

 - Final Use & Occupancy

 - Price schedule of drinks

+The building and premises of the business will also need to be inspected and approved before an LBD license will be issued.
 Any construction must be complete for an LBD license to be issued.
-It is recommended that the LBD application be started and submitted at least four weeks prior to completion of construction.
+It is recommended that the LBD application be started and submitted at least six weeks prior to completion of construction.

 Step 5: Liquor License fee